 Phishing is a type of online fraud that involves getting an individual or organization to disclose sensitive, sometimes compromising information, under false pretenses that have been expertly manufactured by the attackers.
-These attacks take several forms, often combining multiple mediums elaborately to create the impression of legitimacy.
+Tailoring your phishing attack to your target is sometimes called spearphishing, it’s a form of social engineering.
+These attacks take several forms, often elaborately combining multiple mediums to create the impression of legitimacy.

 What does that mean?

 Well, let’s look at an example.
 An attacker may start by sending you a formal looking email from an address that resembles an official account.
 It may say something like, “an attempt to login to your account has been made from another country, please update your password.”